KustoszApp/docs/source/installation/vps.md

 ```

 supervisor can ensure that certain processes are running, but it has one drawback - you need to start it manually. supervisor documentation has section on [starting supervisord on system startup](http://supervisord.org/running.html#running-supervisord-automatically-on-startup).
 Some Linux distributions, like Debian, offer supervisor package with init daemon script that can be used to start it automatically.
 If you go down this path, remember that Kustosz command line tools require [few environment variables](#prepare-kustosz-server-environment) and [active virtual environment](#install-kustosz-server).
 You might also need to ensure correct file permissions, as supervisor will be running as privileged user, while Kustosz was installed for standard user.

-% FIXME:
-% ### Use systemd to ensure background processes are running

 ### Use gunicorn to serve static files